joelhay/joelhay/_posts/What-Are-The-Justificaitons-For-Sics-All-Of-It-Is-Post-Hoc-Justification.md

+---
+layout: post
+title: What are the justifications for SICs?
+All of it is post hoc justification.
+description: What are the justifications for SICs?
+All of it is post hoc justification.
+image:
+tags: COVID-19
+comments: true
+---

 [What are the justifications for SICs?
 All of it is post hoc justification.](https://www.google.com/url?q=https%3A%2F%2Fwww.bbc.com%2Fnews%2Fworld-us-canada-52177586&sa=D&sntz=1&usg=AFQjCNHYHM-B8b8Hsl0gAuIHhbs-srzENQ) {#h.2l8eyabk9fmf .zfr3Q .JYVBee dir="ltr" style="text-align: center;"}
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------